www.scantips.com

 6$16662.7920%$3332.56$19995.3599.95351%12.24186%

-Manual Method A: (find gain % knowing the result)
+Manual Method A: (find gain % by knowing the result)

 This uses the actual final accumulated dollars of value, regardless if it includes reinvested dividends or not.
 If there are any reinvested withdrawals, that money received should be added back to this new total.
-But if it includes money you added to the account at some time, it won't be accurate meaningful gain values.
+But if it includes money you added to the account at some time (that was not present all the time), the gain numbers will be accurate, but it won't be accurate gain percentage rates.
+But technically, all you need to know is the first initial value and the final value.
+You cannot use just the two share prices if you have added or withdrawn shares.

 From this computed table, this overall example six year gain (initial to final amount) is